Woman's World (Cher song): Promotion and performances

 To promote the single and the accompanying album, Cher performed "Woman's World" on the season finale for the American vocal competition, The Voice on June 18, 2013.
 Gearing for the performance, the singer used the hashtag trending topic #CherLiveStream on microblogging website, Twitter, to advertise a behind-the-scenes Q & A between herself and fans.
 Following the chat, "Woman's World" was digitally released in Canada and the United States on the iTunes and Amazon platforms.
 The single was available for immediate download, along with a pre-order of Closer to the Truth.
 The first 500 purchasers would receive their copy of the album with Cher's signature on it.
 The single appeared on Spotify and three remixes as well as an official lyrics video were uploaded to Cher's YouTube channel.
 The remixes were executed by Tracy Young, Danny Verde, and R3hab.
 Cher announced August 19, 2013 through her Twitter account that the "Woman's World"'s music video would premiere on August 20, 2013.
 Filming for it began as early as January 2013, when the track initially leaked.
 As a service to fans, the Cher Charitable Foundation opened an eBay auction, selling walk-on roles for the music video.
 Proceeds were donated to GlobalGiving.
 The winning bid grossed $5,700 in American currency.

 On June 30, 2013, Cher performed "Woman's World" along with her hit singles "Strong Enough" and "Believe" as the headline act of NYC Pride's annual Dance on the Pier, after having visited several New York City radio stations and night clubs as well as Andy Cohen's late night talk show Watch What Happens Live since June 27.
 She also performed the song at the 35th annual Macy's 4th of July Fireworks, which was broadcast live on NBC.
-Furthermore, she sang "Woman's World", "I Hope You Find It" and "Believe" during her Today Show concert on September 23, 2013 in order to promote the album.

-It is also the opening song of her 2014 Dressed to Kill Tour, 2017-2020 Las Vegas residency, Classic Cher, and 2018–2020 Here We Go Again Tour sung standing atop a pillar midair wearing a feather headpiece.
+Furthermore, she sang "Woman's World", "I Hope You Find It" and "Believe" during her Today Show concert on September 23, 2013, in order to promote the album.
+It also served the opening song of her 2014 Dressed to Kill Tour, 2017-2020 Las Vegas residency, Classic Cher, and 2018–2020 Here We Go Again Tour sung standing atop a pillar midair wearing a feather headpiece.
 For Classic Cher & Here We Go Again Tour, the shorter version of the song is used.